ronishi1/Maze-Runner/README.md

 			move one position on path
 			invoke the recursive abstraction
-			move back to original position using snapshot if there are valid paths
+			move back to original position using snapshot if there are recorded valid paths
 		return true
 	else
 		return false